|

 address membership and industry issues.

-Annual Conference: The NZICMA holds its members'
+Annual Conference: The NZICA holds its members'

 conference and AGM once a year, at venues rotating around the

-country.
-The 2013 Annual Conference will be held 29-30
+The Association's Annual Conference will be held

 New Zealand Ice Cream Awards: The

-New Zealand Ice Cream Awards are held in conjunction with the NZICMA
+New Zealand Ice Cream Awards are held in conjunction

-Annual Conference each
+with the NZICA Annual Conference each

 year, with Awards presentations taking place at the Conference